lspahija/blizzardberry/README.md

 Which could be useful when you have a lot of chunks and a variety of content.

 But maybe it isn’t necessary, you could test it out to see if it works well (if you get relevant chunks to the given query) without any filtering.

+chatbase offers an sdk that can be embedded in frontend and provide user metadata and then the chatbot can access that to populate fields in request

+You can add metadata in two ways:

+Using the embed code:
+window.chatbaseUserConfig = {
+user_id: "123",
+user_hash: "hash",
+user_metadata: {
+"name": "John Doe",
+"email": "john@example.com",
+"company": "Acme Inc"
+}
+}
+Using the SDK identify method: window.chatbase("identify", {
+user_id: "123",
+user_hash: "hash",
+user_metadata: {
+"name": "John Doe",
+"email": "john@example.com",
+"company": "Acme Inc"
+}
+});